 Figure 1: Number of advices delivered by the SBB on CU activities

 An activity involving contained use of GMOs and/or pathogens is categorised from 1 to 4 according to an increasing scale of risk.
-During the period 2013-2021, 68% of the CU advices concerned risk level 2 activities, followed by risk level 1 (25%) and a minority of risk level 3 (7%), see graph 2.
+Since 2013, 68% of the CU advices concerned risk level 2 activities, followed by risk level 1 (25%) and a minority of risk level 3 (7%), see graph 2.
 Until today no activities of risk level 4 are advised in Belgium.
 However, there are activities where GMMs of class of risk 4 are manipulated but which do not require a containment level 4.

 The biological material is also categorised from 1 to 4 according to an increasing risk for human/animal health and the environment.
-Graph 3 shows average annual number of activities according to the highest risk class of biological materials for non-GMMs, GMMs and GMO manipulated per activity in the period 2013-2021.
-In total, 73% of the activities assessed by the SBB concerned exclusively GMOs or GMMs, while 19% of the activities concerned both pathogenic organisms and GMOs/GMMs and a minority (8%) concerned exclusively non-GM pathogenic organisms.
+Graph 3 shows average annual number of activities (since 2013) according to the highest risk class of biological materials for non-GMMs, GMMs and GMO manipulated per activity in the period 2013-2021.
+In total, 47% of the activities assessed by the SBB concerned exclusively GMOs or GMMs, while 31% of the activities concerned exclusively non-GM pathogenic organisms and 22% of the activities concerned both pathogenic organisms and GMOs/GMMs.

 Figure 2: Risk levels of CU activities advised by the SBB (period 2013-2022)